h2oai/h2o-3/h2o-docs/src/product/data-science/gam.rst

           2. If the response is **Enum** with cardinality > 2, then only **Family_Default** is supported (this defaults to **multinomial**).
           3. If the response is numeric (**Real** or **Int**), then **Identity**, **Log**, and **Inverse** are suported.

 -  `prior <algo-params/prior.html>`__: Specify prior probability for p(y==1).
 Use this parameter for logistic regression if the data has been sampled and the mean of response does not reflect reality.
-This value defaults to -1 and must be a value in the range (0,1).
+This value must be a value in the range (0,1) or set to -1 (disabled).
+This option is set to -1 (disabled) by default.

      **Note**: This is a simple method affecting only the intercept.
 You may want to use weights and offset for a better fit.